hikarido/stm32_7_segment/README.md

 # custom 7 segment display by leds
 ## ugly but works!

-main.c contains loop which iterates through led number codes for displaying concrete number
+main.c contains loop which iterates through led number codes for displaying concrete number.

+### Upd:
+ PB11 used for listening HIGT signal about button press.
+When buttom is pressed next number is displaying.

 * MCU - stm32f103c4
 * STM32CubeMX was used for initiating of ports